pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 Information on symbols is summarized in **symbols.tsv**, all symbols are provided in **symbols_all.tsv**.

+> **Remark from 17.09.2026:** at this point it is clear that sufficiently efficient and straightforward parsing is possible in chunks having lengths equal to the length of the longest symbol, thus, dividing symbols into characters is not needed.
+However, this info is still presented in this version.

-## Q1: are described symbols unique, i.e. is it possible to identify each SMILES symbols based only on characters constituting it?
+## Q1: are the described symbols unique, i.e. is it possible to identify each SMILES symbols based only on characters constituting it?

 No, as it can be seen from **Figure 1** or **symbols.tsv**.